imarsman/datetime/README.md

 timestamps.
 The parsing produces Golang time.Time values.
-The desire to build this functionality arose from an earlier project written in Java where timestamp inputs were in varying formats that had to be read in reliably to produce timestamps that could be used in the proeduction of output documents.
+The desire to build this functionality arose from an earlier project written in Java where timestamp inputs were in varying formats that had to be read in reliably to produce timestamps that could be used in the production of output documents.

 Handling of ISO-8601 dates, periods, and timespans is included using the code found at https://github.com/rickb777/date.
 That code is for the most part